 - There were more than 350,000 Elements produced, ensuring a wide a range of prices and conditions if you don't already own an Element.
 About 75% of our customers already own an Element when they hear of us!

 - While Volkswagen has not offered a camper in almost 10 years, there are several companies on the west coast that just restore and sell only Westfalias.
 There seems to be plenty of interest in small campers, and the oldest Element out there is newer than the newest VW Camper!

 - Consumer Reports has consistently rated the Element very well.
 We have converted a number of well-cared for Elements with over 150,000 miles.

-We also launched a new Jeep camper in 2012 that shares many key parts with the ECamper.
+We also offer other campers that shares many key parts with the ECamper.
 This standarization across the line helps us to offer any parts or service that may be required in the future.

 Now that the last new Elements have vanished from dealerships, everyone considering an Ecamper asks us which year would be the best to convert.
 There’s no specific “perfect” Element for the ECamper, but here’s our opinion: